 Takeaway: Prioritize Fit, Not Just Foam

-For male cyclists pursuing true comfort, the smartest move isn’t to buy the plushest seat you can find-it’s to choose a saddle that lets you dial in the fit.
+For male cyclists pursuing true comfort, the smartest move isn’t to buy the plushest seat you can find—it’s to choose a saddle that lets you dial in the fit.
 That means support on your bones, relief where it counts, and the flexibility to adapt as you change or ride differently.
-After all, cycling should help you feel better, not worse.
+Cycling should help you feel better, not worse.
 In the search for a truly comfortable bike seat, fit will always trump foam.